Two agency directors. Two launches of websites that failed miserably.

 While the Republicans were merciless in their criticisms of HealthCare.Gov and Sebelius, Florida Democrats, with a much weaker political hand in Tallahassee, barely made CONNECT an issue.

 It's not like they didn't have any ammunition.
 When the $63 million CONNECT project first launched in mid-October, thousands of unemployed claimants were locked out of the system because of computer glitches.
 Records show Panuccio and other top DEO officials were celebrating, despite getting reports of a widespread failure.
-Panuccio then blamed the problem on the media, then the vendor, and took more than two months to hire those necessary to get process long-delayed claims.
+Panuccio then blamed the problem on the media, then the vendor, and took about two months to hire those necessary to get the work done.

 But not only did Democrats not raise a fuss, they were effusive in their praise of Panuccio, even saying he took responsiblity for what happened, which is the one thing he has never done.